ryqndev/templatingJS/README.md

 <br>

 * **Small file size** -
-The source file is so small, I can count the number of bytes by counting the characters and that's not using a minified file
+The source file is so small, I can count the number of bytes by counting the characters and that's not using a minified file.
+I just counted.. it's about 1 kb.
 <br>

 # How to use templateJS